Table of contents of the article:

 So what is the reason for the popularity of AWS if there aren't always real advantages in terms of performance and costs?

-Much of the fame of Amazon AWS is given by the deserved results obtained by their hardware and software infrastructure which, in the face of a worldwide capillarization, has been able to respond to the increasingly stringent needs of players such as Spotify, Netflix and companies of this caliber of the TOP 500 Fortune that have seen in the services of Amazon AWS their only alternative to maintaining services that would have required "reinventing the wheel" at a much greater cost than renting a ready-made one.
+Much of Amazon AWS's fame is due to the well-deserved results achieved by their hardware and software infrastructure which, despite its global reach, has been able to respond to the increasingly stringent needs of players like Spotify, Netflix and companies of this caliber in the Fortune 500, who saw Amazon AWS services as their only alternative to running services that would have required "reinventing the wheel" at much higher costs than renting a ready-made one.

 Distributed computing power and hyperscaling from hundreds of thousands of instances to tens of millions of instances in seconds, are features and prerogatives only possible for Amazon and a few players of their caliber such as Microsoft Azure or Google Cloud.